shyaniv7/react-native-fontawesome-pro/README.md

 # react-native-fontawesome-pro

-Easily use your FontAwesome Pro icons in React-Native
+Easily use your FontAwesome Pro 5.1 icons in React-Native.

-# V2 is now available and using FontAwesome Pro 5.1
+v2 of this module takes advantage of [enhancements in FontAwesome 5.1’s JS Package Cleanup](https://fontawesome.com/changelog/latest#enhancements) and provides access to 409 new icons.

-* V1 is still available as well pleae view the old readme ( FontAwesome Pro 5 )
+**Want to install v1?** [View the old readme for FontAwesome Pro 5](https://github.com/shyaniv7/react-native-fontawesome-pro/tree/fcbabb90f197c552aecb9bb5d9a9acb3170ecb080)

-# Requirements both v1 and v2
+# Upgrading from v1?

+If upgrading from a v1 installation uninstall the previous prerequisite FontAwesome packages:

+    npm uninstall --save @fortawesome/fontawesome-free-brands @fortawesome/fontawesome-pro-light @fortawesome/fontawesome-pro-regular @fortawesome/fontawesome-pro-solid

+or

+    yarn remove @fortawesome/fontawesome-free-brands @fortawesome/fontawesome-pro-light @fortawesome/fontawesome-pro-regular @fortawesome/fontawesome-pro-solid

+# Installation Prerequisites

 1. Create a `.npmrc` file in the root of your project and the line below.
 Replace `YOUR-TOKEN-HERE` with your FontAwesome Pro token which you can find in your Font Awesome account <https://fontawesome.com/account/services>.
 More info: [Font Awesome docs: Using a Package Manager](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers)